dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 Library packages should not check in the lockfile, though, since they're expected to work with a range of dependency versions.

-If a lockfile already exists, `pub get` uses the versions of dependencies locked in it if possible.
+If a lockfile already exists, `dart pub get` uses the versions of dependencies locked in it if possible.
 If a dependency isn't locked, pub gets the latest version of that dependency that satisfies all the [version constraints](/tools/pub/glossary#version-constraint).
-This is the primary difference between `pub get` and [`pub upgrade`](/tools/pub/cmd/pub-upgrade), which always tries to get the latest versions of all dependencies.
+This is the primary difference between `dart pub get` and [`dart pub upgrade`](/tools/pub/cmd/pub-upgrade), which always tries to get the latest versions of all dependencies.

 ## Package resolution